samtron1412/docs/software/wpa_supplicant.md

         * Get the hash of passphrase through `wpa_passphrase ssid passphrase` and use: **set_network 0 psk hash** (no double quotes)
+        * If the SSID does not have password authentication, you must explicitly configure the network as keyless by replacing the command `set_network 0 psk "passphrase"` with `set_network 0 key_mgmt NONE`.
     + Finally save this network in the configuration file: `save_config`

 # Connecting with wpa_passphrase